TobiasChen/TextAdventure/README.md

 //Installation
-To Play it you need to install the three packages in the "packages" folder You can do this by simply opening the .lpk files,pressing "open as package" and "Use->>Instal"in the following window To Compile it open the project1.lpi in lazarus and press F9.
+To Play it you need to install the three packages in the "packages" folder You can do this by simply opening the bgracontrols.lpk and the bgrabitmappack.lpk files,pressing "open as package" and "Use->>Instal"in the following window
+To Compile it open the project1.lpi in lazarus and press F9.